ProteinsWebTeam/interpro7-api/deploy_tools/README.md

 8. Load the fixture data into the SQLite DB.
     ```bash
     ../virtualenv/bin/python manage.py loaddata webfront/tests/fixtures_*.json

+9. Install Elasticsearch and load index.
+NB At the time of writing this must be version 6.8.

+    e.g for OSX: brew install elasticsearch@6.8
     ```
+    curl -XPUT 'localhost:9200/test?pretty' -H 'Content-Type: application/json' -d @config/elastic_mapping.json
+    ```

-9. Run the tests.
+10. Run the tests.
 When running the tests, the API loads the fixtures in the existing elasticsearch instance, which is necessary to run the server with fixtures.
     ```
     ../virtualenv/bin/python manage.py test
     ```

-10. Start the server
+11. Start the server
     ```
     ../virtualenv/bin/python manage.py runserver 0.0.0.0:8000
     ```

-11.  _[Optional]_ Install precommit, black and the pre-commit hook, to enable the preformatiing of files with before each commit.
+12.  _[Optional]_ Install precommit, black and the pre-commit hook, to enable the preformatiing of files with before each commit.
     ```
     ../virtualenv/bin/pip install pre-commit black
     ../virtualenv/bin/pre-commit install